Victor101106/ParvaNota/README.md

 ## Getting Started

-Follow the step-by-step instructions to set up and run the project:
+Follow the step-by-step instructions to set up and run the application:

 1. Clone the repository: